GPIO - Use GPIO Interrupt to Control LED

 BW16 wiring diagram:

-The LED lights at first.
+The LED will light up at first.
 Press and release the button, then the LED should dim.
-Press again, then the LED should light.
+Press the button again the LED should light up.

 we set Pin 12 to